 Some believe that the Afikoman was a new tradition added by the early followers of Yeshua.
 But even during Yeshua’s day, many of these traditions seemed to have been already developed.

-When Yeshua broke the matzah and shared it with His disciples the night before His own sacrifice, He symbolized for all that He would become the Korban Pesach and that His blood would seal a new covenant for the forgiveness of sins—even intentional sins that had no previous means of atonement and were once under the curse of the law.
+When Yeshua broke the matzah and shared it with His disciples the night before His own sacrifice, He symbolized for all that He would become the Korban Pesach and that His blood would seal a new covenant for the forgiveness of sins and redeem the repentant sinner from the curse of the law.

 “Then He took the cup, gave thanks and offered it to them, saying, ‘Drink from it, all of you.
 This is My blood of the Covenant which is poured out for many for the forgiveness of sins.’”
 (Matthew 26:27–28)